Counseling and Psychological Services FAQs

 The length of each session is typically between 40 and 45 minutes.
 We work from a brief therapy model if therapy.
 If your needs cannot be accommodated within this model, we will help you determine how to best manage your care and will assist you with referrals within the community.

 Brief therapy means that the number of sessions are limited.
 Enrolled students can have up to 6 sessions per semester, 8 per academic year.
 The goal of this approach is to provide an appropriate, focused course of therapy within the given period of time.
 Referrals and resources will be provided for those students whose needs extend beyond that given time.

-Except for outside referrals, Counseling Services are covered by Westmont Student Fees.
+Except for outside referrals, CAPS services are covered by Westmont Student Fees.

 Some of the issues commonly addressed are: